Automattic/remote-data-blocks/docs/workflows/zip-code-integration-template.md

    - Endpoint: https://api.zippopotam.us/us/
 5. Save the data source.

-The slug _must_ match the slug defined by the developer in the previous section when creating the datasource.
+The slug _must_ match the slug defined by the developer in the previous section when creating the data source.